M0tivati0N/RDucky_C2_Persistence_SysPriv/README.md

 - Windows will reactivate WinDefend at some point, with an update or similar

-- This method will bypass Defender and AMSI initially, but will be blocked sooner or later.

 - However, often WinDefender gets deactivated in presence of an AV.
 If this is the case, and your payload can bypass AVs, then problem won't exist.